jackyzha0/jackyzha0.github.io/content/posts/aesthetics-and-taste.md

 >
 > -- Annie Dillard, *[[thoughts/The Writing Life|The Writing Life]]*

-If taste is knowing what is beautiful, then taste serves as a guide that gives us hints as to what is worthwhile; what to keep and what to toss.
+For any creative pursuit, this ability to notice more deeply is what distinguishes good from great.
+This specific pursuit of what feels beautiful gives rise to a form of attention that starts to reveal the infinite depth of the world.
+It surfaces nuances you hadn’t seen before even though nothing about your actual senses has changed.
+You begin to see wider and deeper.

 ---

-Taste is a particularly _good_ guide for answering the question of "what is worthwhile" because we've normalized taste as a sort of ineffable, subjective thing.
+Taste is a particularly _good_ guide for answering the question of "what is worthwhile" because we've normalized taste as this sort of ineffable, subjective thing.

 When I find the craftsman ship of one mug I make more aesthetic than another, I'm not expected to justify it to myself that the walls are slightly more even or that the glaze fired slightly more blue on the other.
 I'd like to think that I've started to develop a palette for what personally feels and looks good in pottery.
 I really like sharp walls that are slightly tapered outwards.
 They shouldn't be too thin or the piece will feel flimsy and fragile but it also shouldn't be too heavy enough or it will feel like a heavy rock in your hand.
-I particularly like more speckled clay bodies that are more earthy and warm in tone paired with slightly cooler glazes.
-The ones I've been really enjoying as of late are double layered ones with a creamy white base layer and a beautiful layer of celadon overtop.
+I like more speckled clay bodies that are more earthy and warm in tone paired with slightly cooler glazes (some I've been really enjoying as of late are double layered ones with a creamy white base layer and a beautiful layer of celadon overtop).
 Sometimes, you can hear a faint tinkling when they are fresh out of the furnace as the glaze contracts and forms beautiful internal cracking patterns.

 I have very explicitly avoided trying to define my taste of pottery in terms of specific styles or potters.
-I know that if I did feel that pressure, I would have spent a lot more time learning and reading about various pottery techniques, the names of different forms, and what glazes have been popular on social media.
-I would think about the shape of the walls insofar as it produces the right shape that I see other people make.
+I know that if I did feel that pressure, I would have spent a lot more time learning and reading about various pottery techniques, the names of different forms, and what glazes have been popular on social media rather than actually going and working with clay.
 My actual experience of pottery would be with the intention of being able to emulate what has been done before.
+I would think about the shape of the walls and type of glaze insofar as it produces the right _thing_ that I see other people make.

 We have built up an instinctive habit of looking things up and seeing how other people have done it before trying it for ourselves.
-But the downside is that doing so all the time primes your brain to value your work in the context of the taste of others rather than of your own.
+But the downside is that this habit it that it primes our brains to value our work in the context of the taste of others rather than of our own.
 We have outsourced our value systems for what is good and bad (how we may judge aesthetic value) to other people.

 If we outsource our opinions all the time, we no longer exercise our own taste and lose the capacity to derive our own value systems.
 Like a muscle, it decays without frequent use and we default to liking and valuing what everyone around us already likes or does.

-As with anything mediating, the relying on the taste of others effectively serves as a band-pass filter, killing off the worst ideas but also the best ones.
+As with anything mediating, the act of relying on the taste of society as a proxy for our own effectively serves as a band-pass filter, killing off the worst ideas but also the best ones.
 All that remains are the ideas that live in the [[thoughts/Overton Window|Overton Window]] of what has come before.

 ---

 If we look to history of [[thoughts/Scientific Freedom|scientific progress]], we see plenty of evidence that relying exclusively on the opinions of others for what is worthwhile to pursue only inhibits progress.
 Managed creativity can, at best, produce only what its managers specify.
 Vannevar Bush: "scientific progress on a broad front results from the free play of free intellects, working on subjects of their own choice, in the manner dictated by their curiosity for exploration of the unknown."

 Creativity is the essence of the human spirit and flowers best when it's unconstrained.
-When we try to limit what scientists work on via broad-stroke directives and awards for very specific kinds of work that consensus deems best for progress, we learn that we can get only what we ask for and nothing more.
+When we try to limit what scientists work on via broad-stroke directives and awards for very specific kinds of work that consensus deems best for progress, we can get only what we ask for and nothing more.
 The limit is then what the research director can imagine and nothing more -- this presumes the person doing the selecting has the best overall grasp as to what is worthwhile.
-In the consultancy field, the old adage was that successful consultant merely delivered the advice their customers wanted to hear.
+In the consultancy field, the old adage was that successful consultants merely delivered the advice their customers wanted to hear.
 Do we really want that of our researchers?

 > "Nature does not respect consensus.
 We cannot expect to actually make progress simply because we have agreed among ourselves that progress lies in a particular direction.
 Unless, of course, that direction is a simple extrapolation from what has gone before, but such objectives usually serve only to consolidate -- unless researchers are free to follow interesting observations wherever they might lead."
 >